IemProg/ImageMinningCourse/README.md

 ## Additional (pretrained) models:
 #### VGG16
-SHORT DESCRIPTION : Using pretrained model VGG-16 on CIFAR-10 by freezing the first layers and retraining the last one.
+Description : Using pretrained model VGG-16 on CIFAR-10 by freezing the first layers and retraining the last one.

     Learning rates: 0.01
     Batch size:  32